christiaankruger/front-end-boilerplate/README.md

     .
     ├── .storybook              # Storybook configuration
-    ├── scripts                 # Utility scripts, to be run via yarn run ├── src                     # Source files
+    ├── config                  # Config for using this boilerplate ├── scripts                 # Utility scripts, to be run via yarn run ├── src                     # Source files
         ├── components          # React component folders